Pouya Idani: Chess career

 He qualified again for the Chess World Cup 2021 where, ranked 85th, he defeated Ziaur Rahman 2–0 in the first round, David Antón Guijarro 1.5-0.5 in the second round, and 21st-seed Evgeny Tomashevsky 2.5-1.5 in the third round.
 He was eliminated in the fourth round by the eventual winner Jan-Krzysztof Duda.

-His father, Mr. Esmaeil Idani, held official governmental positions in Iran that received several retractions on published papers that subsequently considered as an academic scandle.